 If you don’t feel comfortable working in homeless shelters or soup kitchens, consider another way to help society, such as by cleaning up the environment, working with animals or building homes for low-income families.
 There are many ways to give back to the world and find your greater purpose in life.

 Volunteering also passes the time over spring break.
 If you’re busy getting your hands dirty, you won’t have time to check social media and see photos of “everyone” partying.
 Plus, when break is over and everyone returns to their normal routines, you’ll have something to continue focusing on.

 Do you what else spring break is a good time for?
 Working on your recovery!
-To learn more about the outpatient rehab Pasadena programs that we have available through Pax House Recovery, contact us today.
+To learn more about the outpatient rehab or drug recovery program in Pasadena that we have available through Pax House Recovery, contact us today.